Go Back

 • Line a baking sheet with aluminum foil, place the beef bones, carrots, celery (not the leaves), onion, and garlic on the foil.

-• Roast the bones and vegetables in the oven for approx 20 minutes or until the bones get some nice color.
+• Roast the bones and vegetables in the oven for about 20 minutes or until the bones get some nice color.

 • Carefully place the bones and vegetables along with any juices from the pan into a large stock pot.